 Alternatives to Qualified Domestic Relations Orders In An Illinois Divorce?

 Not every retirement plan needs to be divided during an Illinois divorce.

-The value of a retirement plan will typically go up and down with the stock market.
+Additionally, the value of a qualified retirement plan will typically go up and down with the stock market.
 So, a divorce may start in one year and end the next year with the retirement plan being worth 50% more (or less).
 This is a lot of volatility for someone who’s finances are already being rocked by a divorce.

 Instead of dividing a retirement plan, the parties can assign other property of approximately equal value.
 The most common division is one party keeps the retirement plan while the other party keeps the marital home.